mavlink/qgc-user-guide/en/getting_started/quick_start.md

 - Click the *Status icons* on the toolbar to find out the status of the connected vehicle.

 While the UI is fairly intuitive, this documentation can also be referenced to find out more.

+> **Note** Make sure QGC has an internet connection when you connect a new vehicle.
+This will allow it to get the latest parameter and other metadata for the vehicle, along with [translations](../SettingsView/General.md#miscellaneous).